Professor Christian Brand

 - the potential for an alternative approach to reducing emissions in the domestic sector through a wide-scale retrofit of the housing stock.

 Impact of Constructing Non-motorised Networks and Evaluating Changes in Travel (iConnect)

 Focused on measuring and evaluating the travel, physical activity and carbon impacts of new high-quality walking and cycling routes in the UK.
 Funded by the ESPRC.
 2008-2013.
-Led by Dr Christian Brand, with Dr Tim Jones, Lucy Mahoney and Andre Neves.
+Led by Prof Christian Brand, with Dr Tim Jones, Lucy Mahoney and Andre Neves.
 More information.

 iConnect: knowledge transfer to policy and practice for future active travel development

 Knowledge exchange project addressing the need of sustainable transport and health organisations at national and international levels to develop evidence-based strategies, policies and delivery programmes for future active travel development.
 Funded by EPSRC Impact Accelerator Account.
 2014-2015.
-PI: Dr Christian Brand.
+PI: Prof Christian Brand.

 Towards an integrated carbon and health economic assessment tool (C+HEAT) for walking and cycling

 Proof of concept project that explored, developed and tested a novel carbon economic assessment tool for measuring and valuing the carbon savings of increasing population level walking and cycling.
 Funded by OUP John Fell Fund.
 2013-2014.
-Co-I: Dr Christian Brand.
+Co-I: Prof Christian Brand.